-Munich’s culture is shaped by extraordinary women.
-As we put “all eyes on culture”, we would like to introduce you to a few of them.
+Munich is shaped by extraordinary women.
+In our questionnaire we would like to introduce a few of them.
 This time: the artist Judith Milberg.
 She has worked, among other things, as a TV presenter at BR, before dedicating herself full-time to the visual arts.

 Were you born in Munich or did you move here?